CosmWasm/docs-deprecated/tutorials/storage/indexes.md

     identifier: UniqueIndex::new( | d| U8Key::new(d.identifier), "token_identifier"),
 ```

-Above code is indexes builder function.
-It builds composite key with given function, and accepts a key to identify the
+The above code is an index builder function.
+It builds composite keys with the given function, and accepts a key to identify the
 index bucket.

-Here is test code:
+Here is some test code:

 ```rust
 #[test]